800 Fifth Avenue, Suite 2000

 Seattle, WA 98104

-The Seattle Social and Health Services Division is comprised of 23 attorneys and 17 professional staff.
+The Seattle Social and Health Services Division is comprised of 27 attorneys and 19 professional staff.
 The division provides legal services to the Department of Social and Health Services in DSHS Region 2 South (King County).
-This is a high volume litigation division, handling Superior Court trials, administrative hearings and appeals, as well as providing client advice.
+This is a high volume litigation division; we cover ten juvenile court calendars per week, Superior Court trials, administrative hearings, administrative appeals and Court of Appeals cases, as well as providing client advice.
 The subject matter areas include child abuse and neglect, termination of parental rights, vulnerable adult guardianships and protection orders and licensing of foster homes, day care facilities, adult family homes and boarding homes.

 The division remains active in the area of adult abuse, neglect and exploitation.
 Vulnerable adult protection remains a priority for the division.
 Petitions to establish guardianship for vulnerable adults have increased 15 to 20 percent since 2006.
 This increase may be due to more active efforts and community awareness.
 The SHS division is active in local training and education efforts in this area.